Rates of Convergence for Chains of Expansive Markov Operators

+The {\em distance} between two points $x$ and $y$ in this space, $d(x,y)$ is (obviously) the length of the geodesic connecting them, and this can be decomposed into the sum of piecewise Euclidean distances of the geodesic confined to individual strata.
+The distance function is clearly convex.
+The task we consider in this example is that of computing the average, or more precisely the {\em Fr\'echet mean}, of more than two trees in the BHV space: Given $N$ trees, $x_1, x_2, \dots, x_N$ find $x^*$ that solves

+Readers interested in learning more about the application to phylogenetic trees are referred to \cite{BilHolVog} and references therein; our primary interest is in the mathematical structure of the problem and demonstrating the theory developed in the previous sections.

+Let $(H,d)$ be a Hadamard space, and let $f_i:H\to \mathbb{R}$ be proper, lower semicontinuous convex functions for $i=1,2,\dots N$.
+The Fr\'echet mean problem is an instance of the following convex optimization problem

-In a Hadamard space the proximal mapping, or equivalently the resolvent $\Jcal_{f,\lambda}$ of a function $f$ is defined by \eqref{eq:prox} with the only difference that the function $f$ is a mapping on $H$.
-This has been studied in $CAT(0)$ spaces in \cite{Jost97, Banert, AriLeuLop14} and in the Hilbert ball in \cite{KopRei09}.
+In a Hadamard space the proximal mapping of a function $f$ is defined by \eqref{eq:prox} with the only difference that the domain of $f$ is $H$.
+Note that the prox mapping is well-defined, even though the resolvent of the subdifferential is not since $H$ is not a linear space.
+This has been studied in $CAT(0)$ spaces in \cite{Jost97}, \cite{Banert} and \cite{AriLeuLop14}, and in the Hilbert ball in \cite{KopRei09}.